CUNY Mapping Service

 Who Represents Me?
 NYC: an online service in collaboration with the League of Women Voters of New York City to make it easy to find out all your elected representatives.
 The project was developed with the support of the NY Community Trust.

-NYC Election Atlas, a joint project with the CUNY Graduate School of Journalism and Center for Community and Ethnic Media, providing detailed maps, data, and analysis of the 2013 mayoral elections.
+NYC Election Atlas, a joint project with the Craig Newmark Graduate School of Journalism at CUNY and Center for Community and Ethnic Media, providing detailed maps, data, and analysis of the 2013 mayoral elections.

 Interactive redistricting maps for the 2010-2013 cycle: